Lt. Douglas Buchanan Stephenson

 Capt.
 DB Stephenson, MC

 Douglas joined the 6th Battalion Manchester Regiment Territorials as a Private and on May 29, 1912 he was commissioned as a Second Lieutenant in the 9th Battalion.
-A year later, on July 17, 1913, he was promoted to Lieutenant.
+A year later, he qualified in “subject A”, (the pre-cursor for promotion to Lieutenant), at Ashton on June 27, 1912 and consequently on July 17, 1913, he was duly promoted.
 He mobilised with the 1/9th at the outbreak of war but contracted influenza and developed pneumonia and so was unable to travel with them to Egypt.
 He returned to Ashton in early October after recuperating at St. Annes on Sea, again volunteering for overseas service and was promoted to temporary Captain.
 He spent October and November in Ashton managing the recruitment of new men into the Battalion.

 The first large draft (5 Officers and 222 men) sent out from the UK to reinforce the Battalion at Gallipoli arrived at Cape Helles on July 23, 1915 and Lt.
 Stephenson was the ranking Officer of the group.
 Two weeks later they were involved in the Battle of Krithia Vineyard but Lt.
 Stephenson was not specifically mentioned.
 He was made temporary Captain on September 13, 1915, which is normally associated with commanding a Company, and relinquished it on October 9, 1915 when he was evacuated sick to hospital in Alexandria.
 He did not rejoin the Battalion until January 3, 1916 when they were temporarily in Mudros, en-route to Egypt.